Textbook/Part 2/Chapter 6

 • Abdominal pain: Visceral malperfusion

-Physical examination may reveal blood pressure differential between arms (greater than 20 mmHg), new aortic regurgitation murmur, or signs of tamponade (hypotension, elevated JVP, muffled heart sounds).
+Physical examination may reveal blood pressure (BP) differential between arms (greater than 20 mmHg), new aortic regurgitation murmur, or signs of tamponade (hypotension, elevated jugular venous pressure (JVP), muffled heart sounds).

 Diagnosis